debroucker/the_hanged/README.md

 This project is the hanged man's game.

 I did it in 2018, during my 2nd year of university license.
-This is a personnel project, and is developed in Python3.
+This is a personnal project, and is developed in Python3.
 This project is finished.

 ## Rules
 One player choose a word to guess.
 The other player must guess the word, in 12 chances.